-We have explained already “how you can download Windows 11 ISO file”.
-Well, the last but not the last step to install the Windows 11 unofficially on any system is to create a bootable USB drive.
-However, it’s not much hard to do, but it might be a bit confusing for some new users.
-So in this post, we will be dedicated to how to create Windows 11 bootable USB Drive using Rufus.
+We have already explained “how to download Windows 11 ISO files”.
+Well, the last but not the last step to install Windows 11 unofficially on any system is to create a bootable USB drive.
+However, it’s not hard to do, but it might be a bit confusing for some new users.
+So, in this post, we will be dedicated to creating a Windows 11 bootable USB Drive using Rufus.

-How to create Windows 11 bootable USB drive
+How to create a Windows 11 bootable USB drive

 Step 1: Getting back to the point, you will need a Windows 11 ISO file (you can create with Media Creation Tool), a minimum of 8GB of USB Drive, and a Windows computer to proceed.
 If you meet all the requirements mentioned here, you are all good to go.

-Step 2: Go to rufus.ie website and download Rufus software for your system.
-Download Rufus 3.1 (latest) which hardly weighs around 1.5MB in size.
+Step 2: Go to Rufus.ie website and download Rufus software for your system.
+Download Rufus 3.1 (latest), which hardly weighs around 1.5MB in size.
 After downloading it, you can run it seamlessly as it’s an executable file and doesn’t need installation.
 You can run the software by just double-clicking the installed file.
-As soon as you double-click the file the software will start running on your computer.
+When you double-click the file, the software will run on your computer.

-Step 6: Now to proceed, you will need the BIOS mode of your system.
-To know about it, press the Windows+R shortcut on your keyboard and now type msinfo32 and click on the OK button.
-Now it will show multiple information, find the BIOS Mode, and check whether it is legacy or UEFI.
+Step 6: Now, to proceed, you will need the BIOS mode of your system.
+To know about it, press the Windows+R shortcut on your keyboard, type msinfo32, and click the OK button.
+Now, it will show multiple information, find the BIOS Mode, and check whether it is legacy or UEFI.

-Step 7: Get back to Rufus and select MBR under the Partition Scheme option if your system has BIOS Legacy and select GPT for BIOS UEFI.
+Step 7: Return to Rufus and select MBR under the Partition Scheme option if your system has BIOS Legacy and select GPT for BIOS UEFI.

 Note: There is an Advance option, using which you can configure the installtion more.
 But we suggeted you to skip it and leave it as it is.

-Step 8: In the File System menu, for the GPT Partition scheme, it would be automatically set to FAT32 and for MBR, it will set to NTFS.
-After choosing it, click on the “Show advanced format option” and you will get three different checkboxes, tick all and proceed.
+Step 8: In the File System menu, for the GPT Partition scheme, it would be automatically set to FAT32, and for MBR, it will be set to NTFS.
+After choosing it, click on the “Show advanced format option,” you will get three different checkboxes.
+Tick all and proceed.

-Step 9: After following all the steps properly, now click on the Next button.
-Sit back and relax, Rufus will do its work and will create a bootable Windows 11 USB Drive for you.
+Step 9: After following all the steps correctly, click on the Next button.
+Sit back and relax; Rufus will do its work and will create a bootable Windows 11 USB Drive for you.